The Jakarta Post: Market

 When launched in 1983, a single edition of The Jakarta Post cost Rp175.
 By 2018, the newspaper cost Rp7,500 in Jakarta and Rp9,500 in Bali and Nusa Tenggara.
 As of 2018, subscriptions cost US$11/month for the online version and US$12/month for the printed version.

+Layout and style

-Layout and styleThe Jakarta Post follows a broadsheet format.
+The Jakarta Post follows a broadsheet format.
 In the beginning, it featured an index on the front page, as well as short offbeat stories under the title "This Odd World".
 The lifestyle section had eight comic strips, and it used more photographs and graphics than was normal for Indonesian publications at that time.
-The editorials tended to be shorter than their Indonesian counterparts.The Jakarta Post uses the inverted pyramid style of reporting, with the most important information at the beginning of the article; during the 1980s, many Indonesian papers put the lead further down.
+The editorials tended to be shorter than their Indonesian counterparts.

+The Jakarta Post uses the inverted pyramid style of reporting, with the most important information at the beginning of the article; during the 1980s, many Indonesian papers put the lead further down.
 Bill Tarrant attributes this to the different writing styles in English and Indonesian, with English favouring the active voice and direct statements, while respectful Indonesian favours the passive voice and a circuitous approach.
 Regarding this topic, Wanandi has said that "You cannot bullshit in English, like the Javanese way."